TotallyInformation/web-components/libs/uibuilder.module.md

 In addition, you could do just `import {Uib} from './uibuilder.module.js'` and then do `const uibuilder = new Uib()`.
 Not sure why you might want to do that but it is possible anyway.

-## What is not yet working
+## What is not yet working, to-do

-There are some features from the old `uibuilderfe.js` library that haven't (yet) made it into this new library.
-It should be noted that some may never come back as they may have been superceded.
+This is the list of things expected to be enhanced, there may be some more embeded as TODO comments in the code.

 * Minimised, non-ES2019 and non-ECMA-module versions